 There are a lot of places you can buy materials for projects.

-The good news is, there are LOTS of great websites for buying blanks and materials for affordable prices.
+The good news is, that there are LOTS of great websites for buying blanks and materials for affordable prices.
 Cricut.com is always a good place to buy materials – they are constantly expanding their offerings, too!

 I would suggest asking around in Facebook groups for recommendations.
 Here are some popular places for blanks: